-We encourage people to come, step away from their personal pursuits or even ministry for a time, and engage in the prayer & worship taking place here and encounter God in a refreshing way.
+All are welcome to come, sit, pray, worship Jesus, and read the Bibles, regardless of denomination or church affiliation.
+We encourage people to come, step away from their pursuits or even ministry for a time, and engage in the prayer & worship taking place here, and encounter God in a refreshing way.

-This room is a lobby – an entry way into the rest of the Great Southwest Prayer Center.
+This room is a prayer room and an entryway into the rest of the Great Southwest Prayer Center.
 The Moravian Prayer Movement was an entryway into Methodism and the modern-day 24-7 prayer movement.
 The primary features of this room remind us of the Moravians.
-The first thing that strikes you in this room is the couches facing one another in community.
+The first thing that strikes you in this room is the couches facing one another in the community.
 The Moravians were great people of community living together in a community they called Hernnhut.
 This room contains the fireplace and the Leviticus 6:12 Scripture.
 This was Count Zinzendorf’s favorite Scripture and symbolized their entire movement: “Let the fire on the altar never go out!”
 This room contains a prayer station for revival and the pouring out of God’s Spirit.
 If the Moravians are known for anything, it is for the revival that they experienced and spread… all coming out of what is known as the Moravian Pentecost.
 This room is available 24-7 for prayer.
-The Moravians conducted 24-7 prayer for 110 years straight.
+The Moravians conducted 24-7 prayers for 110 years straight.
 Lord, we are naming this room “The Moravian Room” because we desperately desire for You to do in our midst what You did amidst the Moravians… and even more!
 You may obtain the access code into the Moravian Room by submitting an agreement form to us.

 Submit an Agreement Form for 24/7 Access to the Moravian Room